arobey1/smooth-llm/README.md

-# SmoothLLM: Defending LLMs Against Jailbreaking Attacks
+# SmoothLLM

+This is the official source code for [SmoothLLM: Defending LLMs Against Jailbreaking Attacks](https://arxiv.org/abs/2310.03684) by Alex Robey, Eric Wong, Hamed Hassani, and George J. Pappas.

 ## Installation